coderbeez/interior-architect/README.md

 ## Future Features

-**Password Reset** Facility to reset password.
+**Email** Email's from coletteosullivan.com

-**Language** Addition of Django and milestone 4 topics.
+**Can't think** Addition of Django and milestone 4 topics.

 # Database Design

-As per Code Institute’s requirements MongoDB, a document based NoSQL database, was used for this project.
+The default Django SQLite database was used for developement and PostgreSQL for production on deployment to Heroku.

-## Languages Collection
+## Blog Models

 The Languages Collection was created to populate topic dropdowns for each language throughout the site.
 As topics are updated by Code Institute, rather than hard code lists per language this approach allows for efficient list management.
 The administrator completes all CRUD operations directly in MongoDB.